cnpryer/pyords/README.md

 a facility location and operation problem. *cluster* will provide a clustering algorithm for heuristic solutions.

+2. Route heuristic for clustering final-destination demand nodes by proximity.

 ### genetic_algorithm
 *optimize* is an engine composing of various optimization packages.